DOT Authority#

 Notification Process

-• If an email notification is not received, members must log into their account to review posted random selections on: Feb 1, May 1, Aug 1, Nov 1
+• If an email notification is not received, members are responsible for logging into their account to review posted random selections on February 1st, May 1st, August 1st, and November 1st.

 How Random Selections Work